 e.
-Canara Bank-Sanctioned Amount - ₹10,000 lakhs - Outstanding ₹3,328 Lakhs (Previous year ₹6,664 lakhs)
+Canara Bank - Sanctioned Amount\ - ₹5,000 lakhs - Outstanding ₹1,670.86 Lakhs (Previous year Nil)

-Secured by a)First charge over all standard movable assets and currents assets, including book debts and receivable, cash and bank balances, loans and advances, both present and future of the company on pari passu basis with all lenders under MBA and debenture holders with minimum ACR to be maintained at 1.20 times of outstanding liability (excluding microfinance receivables) for the loans disbursed by them to individuals against pledge of gold ornaments. b) Collateral - Fixed Deposit of ₹2500 lakhs c) Personal guarantee of Nizzy Mathew and Mathew Muthoottu e.
-Canara Bank - Sanctioned Amount - ₹5,000 lakhs - Outstanding ₹3,332 Lakhs (Previous year ₹5,000 Lakhs)
+Secured by a)First charge over all standard movable assets and currents assets, including book debts and receivable, cash and bank balances, loans and advances, both present and future of the company on pari passu basis with all lenders under MBA and debenture holders with minimum ACR to be maintained at 1.20 times of outstanding liability (excluding microfinance receivables) for the loans disbursed by them to individuals against pledge of gold ornaments.
+The minimum ACR to be maintained at 1.20 times of outstanding liability. b) Collateral - Fixed Deposit of ₹2500 lakhs c) Personal guarantee of Nizzy Mathew and Mathew Muthoottu e.
+Canara Bank - Sanctioned Amount\ - ₹10,000 lakhs - Outstanding Nil (Previous year ₹3,328 Lakhs)